S4W = Young Researchers + Mobile Technology + Citizen Science

 In the coming years SmartPhone technology will change the way hydrologic data is collected, transmitted, and utilized.
-SmartPhones4Water aims to leverage these technological advancements to (1) improve water management in the developing world and (2) provide sustainable employment and empowerment to people who live in these areas.
+SmartPhones4Water aims to link these technological advancements with young researchers and citizen scientists to (1) improve lives by strengthening our understanding and management of water, while at the same time (2) improving the quality of young researchers’ outputs, and (3) the connectedness between communities and their water resources.
 Our team has a rich and diverse range of technical, social, and entrepreneurial skills and experience to bring to the table to ensure that our vision becomes a reality.

 Among others, Our Team has consulted for the United Nations Food and Agriculture Organization (UN-FAO), several large irrigation districts in the Western US; county, state, and federal resource agencies in California; the Cal Poly Irrigation Training and Research Center in San Luis Obispo California; the National Water Board and several regional Water Boards in The Netherlands; the Chinese government; renewable energy startups in Thailand; and water resource managers in South America and Africa.

 The most important part of our team is you, the citizen scientists and donors that make this all possible!